-WEST HOLLYWOOD, Calif. - Authorities are investigating the overdose death of a young man at the West Hollywood apartment of a prominent Democratic Party donor.
+WEST HOLLYWOOD, Calif.
+(KABC) -- Authorities are investigating the overdose death of a young man at the West Hollywood apartment of a prominent Democratic Party donor.

 The donor and political activist, Ed Buck, denies any wrongdoing.

 But the family of the man who overdosed, Gemmel Moore, is demanding answers.

 Los Angeles County Sheriff's homicide detectives have launched a new investigation into the overdose that claimed the 26-year-old's life.

 County coroner's officials initially found that Moore died from an accidental meth overdose in Buck's West Hollywood apartment.

 But now, citing "additional information," the sheriff's department is revisiting the case out of an "abundance of caution."